 Faculty advisors are available for all students.
 All students are assigned an advisor whether they attend on a full-time or a parttime basis.
 Advisors maintain regular office hours to accommodate students.

-Page 45 of 200 To view an interactive up-to-date version of this catalog with live links, please navigate to: Special Credit students or students who have not yet made a career choice are also assigned an advisor.
+Special Credit students or students who have not yet made a career choice are also assigned an advisor.
 This advisor is usually a counselor or a specified faculty advisor who works with these students until they make a career choice.
 Once a career choice is made, they are assigned a faculty advisor in their program area.